lingbai-kong/lingbai-kong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Lingbai Kong, came of a worker family in North China.
-Somehow
+Hi, I'm Lingbai Kong, came of a worker family in North China.

 I received my Bachelor's degree from Tongji University, Shanghai, China, in 2022.